pletfix/docs/en/plugins.md

 <a name="language-files"></a>
 ### Language Files

-If the plugin have to translate anything text, save the language files under the plugins `lang` folder like this:
+If the plugin have to translate something, save the language files under the plugins `lang` folder like this:

 <pre class="tree">
 |-workbench/